 Security is a major consideration and a potential problem as well.
 IoT has serious benefits for these environments and their organizations, but with more and more connected devices and ‘things’ in warehouse settings to better support the day-to-day operations and optimize existing assets creates more vulnerability.
 Any connected device has the ability to be hacked or compromised if the network isn’t properly secured.

 Do you want to learn more about challenging, dynamic, and hazardous RF environments?
 Furthermore, do you want to understand the design principals and purpose-built network technologies to solve these challenges?
-Join us for our live webinar, Overcoming Challenging and Hazardous RF Environments with Creative Deployments, on Wednesday October 10th at 2pm ET, where we’ll cover all of the industries listed above and more.
+Watch our live webinar, Overcoming Challenging and Hazardous RF Environments with Creative Deployments, to learn how we cover all of the industries listed above and more.

 To read more about the digital trends and business challenges impacting transportation and logistics today, check out our latest infographic and blog post .